 Research and policy for the public interest

-Data & Society believes that technology policy must be grounded in empirical evidence, account for tech’s real-world impacts, and serve the public.
+Data & Society believes that technology policy must be grounded in research, account for tech’s real-world impacts, and serve the public.

 For the latest news, events, and ideas, subscribe to our newsletter.